Chibi-Robo!: Plot

-The story starts in a wrecked building, where Chibi-Robo is stranded there with only six watts left.
-He looks around for an outlet and detects one far from him, only for the outlet to be blocked by a vent.
-Chibi-Robo sees another one, and heads toward it.
-When he gets to the outlet, it gets blocked by another vent.
-Then he realizes he has no watts left, collapses, and shuts off.
-He is then recharged and wakes up again, now finding himself in a Chibi-House with his robot manager Telly.
-Telly explains that they have been bought by Jenny Sanderson from the first game, who is now an adult with a child named Keith and a dog named Lucky.
-As Chibi-Robo and Telly leave the house, they greeted by the family, where Jenny explains that he was purchased to help clean up around the house, since she wasn’t able to keep up with housework because of her job, and it becomes apparent that the family has a lot of financial woes.
-During Chibi-Robo's time with Jenny's family, he takes part in a "Savings Tournament" to save up money and also meets toys that, like in the first game, come alive when humans aren't around.
-Some of them include completely new toys and a few returning faces.
-Later, Chibi-Robo discovers a casino run by ghosts in the attic controlled by mobster ghost Don De Niro.
-Chibi-Robo also encounters ghosts who, unlike the ghosts that work for Don, are hostile.
 During the fifth family meeting, Keith wishes to have his father Karl back.
 After this, Jenny locks herself in her room at night.
 Chibi-Robo and Telly sneak in through the drain, and Jenny tells them about Karl.
 It turns out Karl died in a mysterious accident.
 He and Jenny never got married, but Jenny gave birth to Keith prior to Karl's death.
 Keith's wish is unknowingly granted by the ghosts, resulting in Karl's ghost possessing the savings box.
 When he is in the moonlight, he grows to the size of a human.
-Chibi-Robo helps get Karl's spirit out of the savings box, but he is still the same size.
+Following memos left by the ghosts, Chibi-Robo helps get Karl's spirit out of the savings box, but he is still the same size.
 Karl reveals that he cannot move on because he wishes to marry Jenny.
 Chibi-Robo goes to search for his and Jenny's wedding rings.
 He finds one in the closet, but Jenny claims it before he can.
 Remembering that there's another one in Don's casino, they go to get it, but Don challenges them to win the ring.
-Karl loses the challenge and is forced the work as a strip dancer.
-However, Don promises to release Karl in exchange for the "Phantom's Treasure", which his wife desires.
+Karl loses the challenge and is forced the work as a strip dancer, but Don promises to release Karl in exchange for the "Phantom's Treasure", which his wife desires.
 After finding it, Karl is freed and Don hands over the ring.
 Keith later learns of his father's return and agrees to help prepare for his parents' wedding.
-Chibi-Robo attempts to get the savings box to buy a wedding dress, but Don steals it (wanting it as payment for a memo debt Chibi-Robo owed him earlier) and transports Chibi-Robo to the wrecked building in Chibi-Robo's dream.
+Chibi-Robo attempts to get the savings box to buy a wedding dress, but Don steals it (wanting it as payment for the memos he gave out earlier) and transports Chibi-Robo to the wrecked building in Chibi-Robo's dream.
 After Chibi-Robo defeats Don and reclaims the savings box, he and Karl set up the wedding in the backyard while Keith buys the wedding dress.
 After Chibi-Robo gets Jenny to put on the dress, he leads her to the backyard where she is shocked to see Karl, but believes she is dreaming.
 After the wedding, Karl is able to finally ascend to the afterlife.
 Jenny is saddened by his departure, but happily embraces Keith, who shows his eyes after he suggests that Jenny should start dating a worker that she met at her job, as Karl would want her to be happy.
+Sometime after, Jenny tells Chibi-Robo about her father George and the Chibi-Robo that her family previously owned, recalling the events of the first game.